No such thing as a free lunch

 The Libersign, a political emblem of the U.S. Libertarian Party during the 1970s, features an arrow diagonally crossing the letters "TANSTAAFL".

-"No such thing as a free lunch" (also written as "There ain't no such thing as a free lunch", "There is no such thing as a free lunch" or simply "No free lunch" and sometimes called Crane's law) is a popular adage communicating the idea that it is impossible to get something for nothing.
+"No such thing as a free lunch", also written as "There ain't no such thing as a free lunch", "There is no such thing as a free lunch" or simply "No free lunch" and sometimes called Crane's law, is a popular adage communicating the idea that it is impossible to get something for nothing.
 The acronyms TANSTAAFL, TINSTAAFL, and TNSTAAFL are also used.
 The phrase was in use by the 1930s, but its first appearance is unknown.
 The "free lunch" in the saying refers to the formerly common practice in American bars of offering a "free lunch" in order to entice drinking customers.

 The phrase and the acronym are central to Robert A. Heinlein's 1966 science-fiction novel The Moon is a Harsh Mistress, which helped popularize it.
-The free-market economist Milton Friedman also increased its exposure and use by paraphrasing it as the title of a 1975 book; it is used in economics literature to describe opportunity cost.
+The free-market economist Milton Friedman also increased its exposure and use. as he paraphrased it as the title of a 1975 book; it is used in economics literature to describe opportunity cost.
 Campbell McConnell writes that the idea is "at the core of economics".